Associated Event

 Pershke Consulting Pty Ltd

-Sonia Finucane is a principal closure planner with more than 35 years of experience in closure planning for mining, industrial and infrastructure projects in Australia, the Asia-Pacific and Africa.
-Sonia also has extensive experience in environmental impact assessment and management, social impact assessment and stakeholder engagement.
+Sonia is a principal closure planner with over 35 years’ experience in closure planning for mining, industrial and infrastructure projects.
+Sonia’s experience includes projects in more than a dozen countries in the Asia-Pacific and Africa.
 As such, she works at the interface of the environment and community, and has a strong track record in providing practical advice and workable solutions.
-Sonia recently joined Pershke Consulting after more than four years with CDM Smith where her roles included National Discipline Leader – asset closure.

 Dr Kirsty Beckett (Presenter)